homostellaris/homostellaris/README.md

 The principle of [most respectful interpretation](https://fs.blog/most-respectful-interpretation/) is very important to me.

+I am a passionate advocate of [Effective Altruism](https://www.effectivealtruism.org/).
+It provides a guiding framework for my endeavours and I would like it to do the same for others.
+I'm particulary interested in **Longtermism** which considers the lives of those who _may_ exist in the future to be of similar or equivalent value compared with the lives of those who already exist.
+There is [a great Kurzegstat video on YouTube about this](https://www.youtube.com/watch?v=LEENEFaVUzU).

 # Dream

 I am a dreamer, and I long for a future in which technology has given humanity the freedom to thrive amongst the stars 🌟